Aembit/terraform-provider-aembit/docs/resources/access_policy.md

 ### Optional

-- `access_conditions` (List of String) Set of Access Conditions to enforce on the Access Policy.
+- `access_conditions` (Set of String) Set of Access Conditions to enforce on the Access Policy.
 - `credential_provider` (String) Credential Provider ID configured in the Access Policy.
 - `credential_providers` (Attributes Set) Set of Credential Providers to enforce on the Access Policy. (see [below for nested schema](#nestedatt--credential_providers))
 - `is_active` (Boolean) Active/Inactive status of the Access Policy.
 - `name` (String) Name for the Access Policy.
-- `trust_providers` (List of String) Set of Trust Providers to enforce on the Access Policy.
+- `trust_providers` (Set of String) Set of Trust Providers to enforce on the Access Policy.

 ### Read-Only